SharpBit/brawlstats/README.rst

     :target: https://github.com/SharpBit/brawlstats/blob/master/LICENSE
     :alt: MIT License

-- This library is a sync and async Python wrapper for the Brawl Stars API.
+- BrawlStats is a sync and async Python API wrapper to fetch statistics from the official Brawl Stars API.
 - Python 3.9 or later is required.

 Features